 For the next two years it appears that Mills was more Frederick than Kerry, concentrating on the publishing end of the business, which was going well in Manhattan and beyond.
 He had officially become a part of what was now being called "Tin Pan Alley," the lower Manhattan song factory comprised of many recently formed houses, including Jerome H. Remick, Harry Von Tilzer, and Ted Snyder.
 Mills, operating at that time on West 29th Street, would have his next hit in 1907, reviving him in a big way.
 Ever since Hiawatha by Charles N. Daniels (as Neil Moret) was published in 1902, and in spite of the fact it was named for the town, not the Native American prince, so-called "Indian-Themed" tunes had been increasingly in vogue.
 While a couple of these had appeared in the Mills catalog, there were none by the publisher/composer himself.
 This was remedied with the publication of Red Wing: An Indian Intermezzo early in the year, a piece that has similarities to The Merry Peasant by Robert Schumann, which may have served merely as inspiration.
 It was quickly followed by Red Wing: An Indian Fable with lyrics added by Thurland Chattaway.
 This was further supplemented by an edition with a quartet rendition of the chorus appended to the song.
 The beautiful Hirt cover helped propel this piece in all its forms to the front of the pack, where it remained for many years.
 A century and more later, Red Wing is among the most popular, and most singable of the songs from this genre.
 The following year, a Native American girl from the Winnebago reservation was breaking into films, and trying to lay claim as the inspiration for the song, as her name was Princess Redwing.
 While there is no definitive evidence as to her connection to either way, the publicity did help to sell even more copies well beyond the normal distribution circuit of F.A.
 Mills Music.

 In the summer of 1907 Frederick's uncle died, leaving behind a considerable estate of around $600,000 that was shared between him and his sister.
 Some of it was invested into his own firm, but much of it would disappear into debt over the next several years.
 He also entered into an enterprise with four other publishers, creating The American Music Stores, a large retail outlet, which opened on 40th Street in early June.
 Mills was president of the short-lived company.
+The goal was to combat the wanton price cutting of department stores and five and dime stores who often used music as a loss leader, usually to the detriment of dedicated music stores and the publishers.
 A similar operation, United States Music Stores, was attempted by another cadre of publishers around the same time.
 Neither lasted terribly long, with sales reverting back to small music stores and the usual retail outlets.

 After somewhat of a break following Red Wing, Mills was inspired to compose again, as his output increases from 1908 to 1910.
 There are also indications that he was able to hire more competent help to run the business and decision side of his publishing house, giving him more time to compose.
 In May of 1908, Max Silver went out to the Pacific Coast to try and secure better sales in the growing region.
 As reported in the trades, "There can be no question that he will receive a hearty welcome wherever he makes up his mind to stay over, as he is essentially a 'good fellow,' as well as a first-class entertainer."